 - Pray every day.
 Talk to God.
 Ask the Holy Spirit to guide you daily.

-- Find and join a Bible-believing church — preferably a non-denominational one.
+- Find and join a Bible-believing church — preferably a non-denominational one and be baptized!

 - Sola Scriptura (“Scripture alone”): The Bible alone is our highest authority.